Photo courtesy of Julian Marsh, Nottinghamshire, England

 A mid-range model that was based on a 10" speaker.
 Two input sockets for high and low impedance, each with their own volume control, and a shared tone control.
 A rather prominent voltage selector which also serves as the on-off switch for the amp!
 Valves: 1 x ECC83; 1 x 12AX7; 2 x EL84 (?) giving a rated output of 8 watts (peak 10 watts).

-for each input and a single shared tone control.
-The same type of voltage
+volume control for each input and a single shared tone control.
+The same type of

-selector/on-off switch as for the TV10 above.
-Curious strip-type art deco
+voltage selector/on-off switch as for the TV10 above.
+Curious strip-type art

-these have often been changed over the years.
-Speaker -
+below that these have often been changed over the years.
+Output of 13 watts

 12" Goodmans Audiom 60.

 This model is thought to have been used by the Beatles in their very early Quarryman days.
 It was still in the Selmer catalogue in 1958.
 The amplifier section was carried inside the two speaker cabinets, which clipped together for easy portability.
-Output 12 watts.
-A microphone was also included in he package.
+Output 12 watts (later 15watts).
+A microphone was also included in the package.